gre-v-el/repo-watcher/README.md

 * `WATCHFILE`

     A file to store watched repositories.
-* `AUTOSCAN_PUSH`

-    Whether or not the autoscan should push trivial cases.
-* `AUTOSCAN_PULL`
+* `AUTOSCAN_RESOLVE`

-    Whether or not the autoscan should pull trivial cases.
+    Whether or not the autoscan should resolve trivial cases.
 * `NOTIFY_OFFLINE`

     Whether or not the autoscan should send a notification when you're offline.